chaburkland/braiNIX/docs/CONTRIBUTING.md

 Again, consider the speed comparison above.
 The addition is much easier to understand, debug, modify, integrate, and optimize than the multiplication.

+This also means substituting other source files wherever it's realistic to do so.
+In the future, it is much easier to modify one script to accommodate system design changes than it is to look everywhere for small groups of commands that need to be changed.

 #### 5. Stability

 Design it to work well, and keep it working well.
 It's as simple as that.